brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/githubguide.md

 nav_order: 3
 ---

+# Github guide

-# Create Github account
+## Create Github account
 Please use the Github official webpage and follow the instruction to signup a account.
 (It is free!)
 ![](../../assets/githubfrontpage.png)

+{: .note }
 P.S.
 If you are a student or teacher, don't forget to join [Github Global Campus](https://education.github.com/) to get some gift from github.

-# Learn to use Github
+## Learn to use Github
 You can learn [how to use github](https://school.brainhackmtl.org/modules/git_github) from one of our learning modules.
 (It is mandatory)

-# Github Project Submission Guide
+## Github Project Submission Guide

+work in progress
+{: .label .label-green }

+The cotent should be revealed in end of May.